 What is Chemical Bonding?

 Chemical bonding is the process by which atoms join together to form compounds and molecules.
 It involves the interaction of the outermost electrons of atoms—known as valence electrons.
-Atoms bond to achieve a more stable electron configuration, often resembling the electron configuration of noble gases, which are chemically inert.
+Atoms bond to achieve a more stable electron configuration, often resembling the electron configuration of chemically inert noble gases.

 Atoms typically bond because the resulting molecule or compound is more stable than the individual atoms.
 The stability is often due to the atom achieving a full outer shell of electrons, a state referred to as the octet rule in many cases.
 While this rule is common, it is not universal, especially for elements beyond the second row of the periodic table, where expanded valence shells and other bonding behaviors occur.